JeniGal/Quandl-API-Coding-Test/README.md

 Select Download Zip.
 Extract all into default folder.

 REQUIREMENTS:
+Program written for a Win32 environment.

-A Delphi compiler is required to run the code.
+A Delphi compiler is required to compile the code.
 A free demo can be downloaded from :https://www.embarcadero.com/products/delphi Follow the compiler installation instructions.

-To compile the code, open CapitalOneInvestingCodingProject.groupproj from your Delphi compiler.
+Open CapitalOneInvestingCodingProject.groupproj from your Delphi compiler.
 Build and run each of the projects included in the group project.

 Internet connection is required to extract data from Quandl.
+Otherwise, the program will prompt you for a file which is located in your expanded zip folder.
+The name of the file is WIKI-PRICES.csv.

 USER GUIDE:
 To run the program, double click CapitalOneInvestingCodingTest.exe.